by Alexander Thomas (aka Dr. Lex)

 ~/Library/Caches/com.apple.dashboard.client before reinstalling the widget.

-Version 2 is a major rewrite.
-Instead of relying on a deprecated part of the RP website, it now uses an XML playlist.
-This has the advantage that diacritics are finally correctly displayed, and more information can be shown, like the album title tooltips and optionally, the album cover.
+Version 2 was a major rewrite.
+Instead of trying to directly clone a part of the RP website, it now uses an XML playlist.
+This has the advantage that diacritics are finally correctly displayed and more information can be shown, like the album title tooltips and optionally the album cover.

 You may also see this icon show up from time to time: .
 It means a difference between the clocks of your computer and the RP server was detected.
 I don't know why, but the clock of the RP server itself seems unstable and jumps forward and back in time now and then.
 Don't worry, the widget is robust against this.
 If the icon stays visible all day, then probably your own computer's clock is wrong: try selecting a time server in your Date & Time system preferences to fix this.

 You may notice that the playlist refreshes more slowly during typical peak-hour moments when there are many listeners.
 This is because the RP web server has trouble handling the load from all the browsers etc. refreshing at the same time.
 If you want to help Bill buy a faster server, don't forget that RP is entirely listener-supported!

 The widget can be reset like any other widget, by clicking its window and then pressing ⌘-R, but you should only do this if you suspect it got messed up.